jwruhm/PYODBC-Microsoft-SQL-Server-Integration-with-Mixpanel/README.md

 - Ensure your IP address is whitelisted on the SQL Server.
 - If you get ODBC errors, verify that **ODBC Driver 18** is installed and properly configured.
 - Check Mixpanel’s [API status codes](https://developer.mixpanel.com/docs/http#response-format) if the response is not `200`.
+- Check Mixpanel's API documentation for the [Update Multiple Profiles Method](https://developer.mixpanel.com/reference/profile-batch-update), which references the [Set Property Method](https://developer.mixpanel.com/reference/profile-set) as an update command in this example

 ---